 This extension makes it quick and easy to generate UUID/Random Word aliases in a couple of clicks using AnonAddy's API.

-You can create unlimited standard aliases on the fly for free by giving out email@example.com as your email address, the browser extension is not required to create these type of aliases.
+Please Note: The free plan is currently limited to a total of 20 active UUID aliases at a shared domain (e.g. @anonaddy.me).
+You can still create unlimited standard aliases for free by giving out firstname.lastname@example.org as your email address, the browser extension is not required to create these type of aliases.

 To use this extension you first need to register (https://app.anonaddy.com/register) an account with AnonAddy (it's free), then you can generate an API token on the settings page.

 If you are self-hosting AnonAddy then make sure to click "change instance" and enter the location of your web app.

 Paste your API token in the extension to save it.
 Now you can simply open the extension and generate a new UUID/Random Word alias for any site.